-The Company's market disclosures are subject to internal review and validation prior to being submitted to the Board for approval.
-The Company's market disclosures have been reviewed and approved by the Board.
-In addition, the Remuneration disclosures have been reviewed by the Risk Manager.
+The Company's Disclosures & Market Discipline Report is subject to internal review and validation prior to being submitted to the Board for approval.
+The Report has been reviewed and

 1.5 Risk management objectives and policies

 To ensure effective risk management, the Company has adopted the Three Lines of Defence model, with clearly defined roles and responsibilities.